 food-thumbnail.png

-The North America Food Safety Testing Market was valued at USD 6.3 billion and is projected to reach a market size of USD 9.91 billion by the end of 2030.
-The market is anticipated to expand at a compound annual growth rate (CAGR) of 6.69% between 2024 and 2030.
+The North America Food Safety Testing Market was valued at USD 6.3 billion in 2024 and is projected to reach a market size of USD 9.91 billion by the end of 2030.
+Over the forecast period of 2025-2030, the market is projected to grow at a CAGR of 9.48%.

 Key Market Insights: